 Each individual unit class is an offshore fund within the meaning of the TIOPA and the UK Offshore Funds (Tax) Regulations 2009 that came into force on 1 December 2019.
 Within this framework, all income from the sale, disposal or redemption of offshore fund units held by persons resident or ordinarily resident in the United Kingdom at the time of sale, disposal or redemption is taxed as income and not as capital gains.
 However, this is not the case if the fund is treated as a reporting fund by the UK tax authorities during the period in which the units are held.
-Unitholders who are resident or ordinarily resident in the United Kingdom to redemption of units.
+Unitholders who are resident or ordinarily resident in the United Kingdom for tax purposes and invest in nonreporting unit classes may be obliged to pay income tax on the proceeds from the sale, disposal or redemption of units.
 Such income is therefore taxable, even if investors would be exempt from capital gains tax under general or special provisions, which may lead to some UK investors having to bear a proportionally higher tax burden.
 Unitholders who are resident or ordinarily resident in the United Kingdom may offset losses on the disposal of units in non-reporting unit classes against capital gains.